odinuv/web/course/not-a-student.md

 Better way is to rent a PHP hosting.
 These services are cheap -- not much more than a few dollars per month.
 But you will have to purchase also a second level domain (*yourname*.com).
 Prices of domains are different according to the top level domain (a domain with TLD .info is cheaper than .com).
-Domain price is also quiet low -- few dollars per a year.
+Domain price is also quite low -- few dollars per a year.
 This environment is much more stable and obviously ad-free.
 You can also get support from your service provider.